Marthaquinram/seattle-code-301n26/class-01/README.md

 - Describe and Define:
   - Component-based architecture
+    - A component architecture is a type of application architecture composed of independent, modular, and reusable building blocks called components.
   - React
+    - React allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+It works only on user interfaces in the application.
   - `create-react-app`
+    - Create React App (CRA) is a tool to create single-page React applications that is officially supported by the React team.
+The script generates the required files and folders to start the React application and run it on the browser.
   - JavaScript classes
+    - Introduced in ES6, JavaScript Classes are templates for creating JavaScript Objects.
+It is also a template for creating a React class component.
   - Arrow functions
+    - Arrow functions are one of the features introduced in the ES6 version of JavaScript.
+It allows you to create functions in a cleaner (shorter) way compared to regular functions.
 - Gain an understanding of scope with arrow functions
 - Gain an understanding of context, scope, "this", and the "new" keyword
 - Gain an understanding of the core concepts of React and how to create a basic React application